 I hold a Ph.D. in Physics from Tbilisi University, the leading national university in my home county of Georgia.
-I moved to Stamford, CT, sixteen years ago to be close to my two sons, who had emigrated to study in USA when they were teenagers.
+I moved to Stamford, CT, twenty two years ago to be close to my two sons, who had emigrated to study in USA when they were teenagers.

 I have had a passion for yoga as well as for a physically active lifestyle since I was a young woman.
 Before I discovered yoga, I went from skiing, to running, to boxing, and to karate.
 But soon I realized that although all these high impact sports were deeply pleasurable and brought a great deal of physical and spiritual satisfaction to me, they also negatively affected my body, bones and joints, and often led to injuries.